dickwolff/Export-To-Ghostfolio/README.md

 ### Finpension

 Login to your Finpension account.
 Select your portfolio from the landing page.
-Then to the right of the screen select “Transactions”, on the following page to the right notice “transaction report (CSV-file)” and click to email or click to download locally.
+Then to the right of the screen select "Transactions", on the following page to the right notice "transaction report (CSV-file)" and click to email or click to download locally.

+**Note:** This converter supports both Finpension 3a and BVG (Pillar 2) account formats.

 ### Freetrade